kelvinSeamount/Capstone-Infrastructure/README.md

 Overview

-This repository contains the complete Infrastructure as Code (IaC) configuration for deploying and managing a production grade Kubernetes based application platform with integrated CI/CD, monitoring, security, and database infrastructure.
+This repository contains the complete Infrastructure as Code (IaC) configuration for deploying and managing a production grade Kubernetes based application platform with multi namespace architecture, database clustering, secrets management, code quality analysis, and monitoring infrastructure.

 Architecture